Aiven-Open/pghoard/README.rst

  * ``level`` default ``"0"`` compression level for ``"lzma"`` or ``"zstd"`` compression
  * ``thread_count`` (default max(cpu_count, ``5``)) number of parallel compression threads

+``graceful_shutdown_queue_timeout``
+The maximum number of seconds the application will wait during graceful shutdown for all internal queues (such as compression, transfer, and deletion queues) to be fully drained.
+If this timeout is reached before the queues are emptied, the shutdown process will continue to avoid indefinite blocking.

+``graceful_shutdown_upload_timeout``
+The maximum number of seconds the application will wait during graceful shutdown for all ongoing uploads to complete, after the queues have been drained.
+If this timeout is reached before all uploads finish, the shutdown proceeds with a warning, ensuring timely termination of the process.

 ``hash_algorithm`` (default ``"sha1"``)

 The hash algorithm used for calculating checksums for WAL or other files.
 Must